zzybluebell/tp/docs/UserGuide.md

     * `-d/`: descending

 * **Requirements of input command**:
-   * When user inputs a command, the specific content is not allowed including above prefixes.
+   * When user inputs a command, it is not allowed to include above prefixes in the specific contents or arguments.
-   * E.g. address is not allowed to be "112-p/ Amoy Street-a/, 069907, Singapore"
+   * E.g. address is not allowed to be "112`-p/` Amoy Street`-a/`, 069907, Singapore"
 </div>

 ### 1. Viewing help : `help`